learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/configuration.md

 Some parameters are important to know and are configured in the coordinator contract.
 You can view these values by running `getConfig` on the coordinator or by viewing the coordinator contract in a blockchain explorer.

 - `uint16 minimumRequestConfirmations`: The minimum number of confirmation blocks on VRF requests before oracles respond
 - `uint32 maxGasLimit`: The maximum gas limit supported for a `fulfillRandomWords` callback.
-Note that you still need to substract the `wrapperGasOverhead` for the accurate limit, as explained in [Ad-hoc limits](/docs/vrf/v2/ad-hoc/#limits).
+Note that you still need to substract the `wrapperGasOverhead` for the accurate limit, as explained in [Direct funding limits](/docs/vrf/v2/direct-funding/#limits).

 ## Fee Parameters